noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### Class

-- define a type and a constructor for encapsulating concepts
+- define a type and a constructor for encapsulating concepts; the type & constructor are kept in different namespaces but behave as one to the programmer
   - by default constructor params are private (thus encapsulated within the class)
 - use cases
   - can extend multiple traits but only a single super class